New York State Route 222: Route description

 NY 222 begins at an intersection with NY 38 (Main and Cayuga streets) in the village of Groton.
 The route proceeds east along the two-lane East Cortland Street, serving several blocks of homes in the eastern part of the village.
-It soon exits the village limits, at which point NY 222 changes names to Cortland Road and the residential areas give way to wide stretches of farmland.
+As it exits the village limits and the residential areas, NY 222 (formerly known as Cortland Road) give way to wide stretches of farmland.
 As the highway runs across the town of Groton, it passes only a handful of houses as it intersects County Route 102 (CR 102, named Salt Road) and CR 103A (Champlin Road) at junctions roughly 1.5 mi apart.
 NY 222's eastward track continues to a nearby intersection with CR 180 (Lafayette Road), where the route crosses Fall Creek and darts northeastward to run along the base of a large hill.

 The highway briefly parallels Fall Creek; however, it soon splits to the southeast at a junction with CR 103 (Groton City Road).
 From here, NY 222 continues on a generally southeasterly alignment along the base of a rural valley to the Tompkins–Cortland county line.
-Now in the town of Cortlandville, the route loses the Cortland Road name as it curves eastward to match similar turns in the course of the valley.
+Now in Cortlandville, the route curves eastward to match similar turns in the valley's course.
 The highway follows a winding course until the surrounding gully empties into the much wider Tioughnioga River valley, where the route straightens out and intersects with CR 119 (Sears Road).
 East of this point, NY 222 begins to run northeastward past homes as it approaches Cortland County–Chase Field Airport.
 The route provides direct access to the airport and subsequently meets NY 281 (West Road) at the northeastern tip of the airport property.

 Past NY 281, NY 222 crosses a commercial section of Cortlandville, passing several strip malls prior to entering the city of Cortland.
 Now named Groton Avenue, the route slowly curves eastward while traversing a residential part of the city.
 It passes north of the State University of New York at Cortland, and the campus marks the western edge of downtown Cortland.
 NY 222 becomes a commercialized street again, serving a pair of city blocks before intersecting with US 11 and NY 41 (Main Street).
 US 11 and NY 41 join NY 222, and the concurrency between the three routes heads east through downtown as Clinton Avenue.
 The overlap lasts for just one block, however, as NY 222 ends upon intersecting NY 13 at the next junction.
 NY 13 northbound continues east along Clinton Avenue while NY 13 southbound heads south along Church Street on an overlap with US 11 and NY 41.